All Collections

 You can test any domain you have installed Chameleon on and verify that secure data is being received.
 You can do so from the Installation section of your Chameleon Dashboard.

-Note: If you install Chameleon on a domain that's different from your email domain, it will be automatically disabled, and you should manually enable it in your Environments.
+โ„น If you install Chameleon on a domain that's different from your email domain, it will be automatically disabled, and you should manually enable it in your Environments, or during the last step of your installation.
 The same goes for new subdomains that you add to already-enabled domains.
-This is to ensure better security and that no malicious domains get added to your account.

-Upon receiving your first verified request, verification is turned on and enforced.
+When Chameleon receives your first verified request, identity verification is turned on and enforced.

-You cannot turn off Identity Verification once you have started sending us secure data.
-Contact us if you need assistance.
+You cannot turn off Encoding UIDs once you have started sending us secure data.
+Contact us if you need to disable it.

-Short answer is yes.
-Longer answer is that because your backend generates this signature, when you login as a different user, your system will send a signature corresponding to the different user.
+The short answer is yes.
+But because your backend generates this signature, when you login as a different user, your system will send a signature corresponding to the different user.

 Yes!
 We're so glad you asked.
-We can generate a new key for you when you request it, and it'll show up on your installation page.
-We'll leave both keys enabled while you switch them, then contact us and we'll remove the old one.
+We can generate a new key for you when you request it and it'll show up on your installation page.
+We'll leave both keys enabled while you switch them, then just contact us and we'll remove the old one.

 • Are you sending a User ID along with the uid_hash?
-If you just send the uid_hash without the uid or just the uid once verification is on, Identity Verification check will fail (401 HTTP error code)
+If you just send the uid_hash without the uid or just the uid once verification is on, the identity verification check will fail (401 HTTP error code)

 • Are you sending the current timestamp inside and outside the signature?
 The current timestamp is required to be transmitted at the end of the signature and to have also been part of the signature.
 Refer to the code samples for language-specific instructions.
 Without this timestamp, value signatures are valid in perpetuity.

-• Are you using the correct Identity Verification secret?
-You need to use the Verification key provided.
+• Are you using the correct Secret Key?
+You need to use the Secret Key provided on the Installation page under the Encode UID option.
 This is different from the token in your installation code snippet or other API keys.
 Making up a key will also not work.

 • Is this the latest version of your code?
 If this is an older version of your app, or your JavaScript code is cached you might not be sending a uid_hash with your user data in which case the check might also fail.